Diversity Counts is a comprehensive study of gender, race and age in the library profession, originally conducted in 2006 and released in 2007.

-“Although the findings show some improvement in the diversity of the library workforce, we clearly have a long way to go,” stated Maureen Sullivan, ALA president.
+“Although the findings show some improvement in the diversity of the library workforce, we clearly have a long way to go,” stated Maureen Sullivan, 2012-2013 ALA president.
 “To continue to serve the nation’s increasingly diverse communities, our libraries and the profession must reflect this diversity.
-We must continue to offer initiatives like ALA’s Spectrum Scholarship Program to recruit and educate librarians of color.
+We must continue to offer initiatives like ALA’s Spectrum Scholarship Program to recruit and educate library workers of color.
 We also must do the research necessary to discover effective ways to increase the numbers.
 This is a matter of urgency for all of us.”

 - Diversity Counts Report - Revised January 2007